IanMulvany/partiallyattended/content/post/2018-06-02-The-Guardian-view-on-digitising-culture.md

 - data
 - images
 ---
-a nice description of IIF from the guardian.
+a nice description of IIIF from the guardian.

 <a href=https://www.theguardian.com/commentisfree/2018/may/28/the-guardian-view-on-digitising-culture-make-manuscripts-more-illuminating>https://www.theguardian.com/commentisfree/2018/may/28/the-guardian-view-on-digitising-culture-make-manuscripts-more-illuminating</a>